Arfameher/Exquisite_corpse_arf_meher/README.md

 **A walk along the historical sights**

-*Belfry of Bruges
+* Belfry of Bruges
-*Groeninge Museum
+* Groeninge Museum
-*Basilica of the Holy Blood
+* Basilica of the Holy Blood

 **Cuisine**

-*Lebanese Mix platter
+* Lebanese Mix platter
-*Frittes
+* Frites
-*the famous Belgian Waffle
+* The famous Belgian Waffle

 Git Collage exercise